-- You can control how many news items are displayed on the Public Area home page with the number of news on index page.
+• You can control how many news items are displayed on the Public Area home page with the number of news on index page.
 You can display a maximum of five news items, the last five items added.
-Set this to 0 to hide news items. - 6.
-The Comments section controls article comments.
+Set this to 0 to hide news items.

+6. The Comments section controls article comments.

 - You can set whether comments are allowed and who can make comments through Allow add comments.
-This can be set to all users, only registered users, or no users. - Likewise, you can set it so that anyone who adds a comment must type a visual confirmation code before they can send it. - Whether or not comments are published immediately, or must be approved first is controlled by the Comment approval policy. - You can set the number of comments displayed per page to 10, 20, 30, 40 or 50. - And you can say whether to display comments on the article page, or set it so that you must click on a comments link to read the comments. - 7.
-The Feedback section controls the Ask a Question area of your knowledgebase.
+This can be set to all users, only registered users, or no users. - Likewise, you can set it so that anyone who adds a comment must type a visual confirmation code before they can send it. - Whether or not comments are published immediately, or must be approved first is controlled by the Comment approval policy. - You can set the number of comments displayed per page to 10, 20, 30, 40 or 50. - And you can say whether to display comments on the article page, or set it so that you must click on a comments link to read the comments.

+7. The Feedback section controls the Ask a Question area of your knowledgebase.

 - You can set whether users can contact you using the Feedback facility through Allow contact us.
 You can set this so that all users can contact you, only registered users can contact you, or no users can. - If enable visual confirmation for contact form is set then the user must type in a visual code before they can add any feedback. - Allow attachments says whether users can attach documents to their mail.
 The value here is the number of files that can be attached.
-When this is set to 0, attachments cannot be included. - Allowed extensions controls the type of files that can be attached. - Send attachments with e-mail must be set if a user is allowed to send attachments in the Feedback form.

-8. The Rating section controls user ratings and feedback for negative ratings.
+When this is set to 0, attachments cannot be included. - Allowed extensions controls the type of files that can be attached. - Send attachments with e-mail must be set if a user is allowed to send attachments in the Feedback form. - 8.
+The Rating section controls user ratings and feedback for negative ratings.

 - Allow rate articles lets the user rate articles in your knowledgebase.
-The default ratings are 'helpful' and 'not helpful'. - You can also turn on allow comments, which brings up a feedback box when a user rates an article as 'not helpful', so that the user can say why the article was not helpful. - 9.
-Whether or not users can subscribe to articles is controlled by the Subscription section.
+Ratings can be text--helpful/not helpful--or you can use a star system where the user rates the article out of five stars. - You can also turn on allow comments, which brings up a feedback box when a user rates an article so they can provide feedback on why they rated it the way they did.

+9. Whether or not users can subscribe to articles is controlled by the Subscription

 - Allow news subscription allows users to subscribe to the news section and get a daily email when news is added - Allow item subscription allows users to subscribe to be notified when articles and/or files are changed or added. - 10.
-The way the article is displayed on the preview screen is defined in the Article preview format section.
+The way the article is displayed on the preview screen is defined in the Article preview

-- The number of characters displayed in the preview is controlled by the ArticleCharacter Limit - Whether the last date the article was updated is shown is controlled by Display updated date - You can also nominate whether to display the rating, number of comments and number of views. - 11.
+- The number of characters displayed in the preview is controlled by the Article Character Limit - Whether the last date the article was updated is shown is controlled by Display updated date - You can also nominate whether to display the rating, number of comments and number of views. - 11.
 This is where you define what to show the Detailed Article Block.